Logo Futurismo

 • Senior (65+ years old): 1 euro;

 Regarding the opening hours in 2024, Caldeira Velha will be open daily.
-However, they can close when it rains a lot due to the water levels, so it is better to contact them (see contact information below).
+However, they can close when it rains heavily due to high water levels, so it is best to contact them (see contact information below).

 For more information, we recommend visiting the official website or contacting +351 296 704 669 and emailing parque.natural.smiguel@azores.gov.pt.
-Please note that it is now possible to book online.
+Please note that online booking is now available.
 On this site, you can see the availability in real-time.
-This way, you don’t need to wait in line to enter, and you can make sure you can go when you want.
+This way, you don’t need to wait in line to enter, and you can go when you want.

 What to do After Caldeira Velha?